SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Configuring_components/Template_Editor.md

   1. In the *Column appearance* section, click the downward arrow next to *Select a column* and select the column you want to create a template for.

-  1. Click the ellipsis ("...") in the top-right corner and select *Customize preset*.
+  1. Click the ellipsis button ("...") in the top-right corner and select *Customize preset*.

 The Template Editor UI consists of the following main components: